 To fix a tooth that has gotten sore, the inflamed/dying nerve inside needs to be removed.
 This can be done in two ways - firstly by removing the tooth with an extraction.
 Secondly, the tooth can stay and only the nerve gets removed.
 This procedure is called a root canal.
 So, a root canal procedure means you keep your tooth.

-Above: the inside of a tooth showing the nerves and blood vessels.
+Root Canal Perth: the inside of a tooth showing the nerves and blood vessels.
 Known as the 'pulp'

-Above: diagram showing how a large decay in a tooth leads to inflammation of the nerve 'pulp' in the middle of the tooth, and how the inflamed nerve then becomes dead and infected with an abscess
+Root Canal Perth: diagram showing how a large decay in a tooth leads to inflammation of the nerve 'pulp' in the middle of the tooth, and how the inflamed nerve then becomes dead and infected with an abscess